Connect with others who understand.

 When you live with a mental health diagnosis like bipolar disorder, being in a romantic or sexual relationship might feel stressful.
 After all, you don’t want your partner to feel like they’re riding an emotional roller coaster because of all the ups and downs.

 Some people choose to forgo relationships altogether.
 “Lonely beats being in a bad relationship,” shared one person on MyDepressionTeam.
-“There really are very few relationships I’d trade my lonely, but happier, life for.”
+“There really are very few relationships I’d trade my lonely but happier life for.”

 1. Consider How and When To Tell Someone You Have Bipolar 1

 Most people want to put their best foot forward when they’re dating.
-This can make it difficult to tell someone that you have been diagnosed with bipolar 1.
+This can make it difficult to tell someone that you’ve been diagnosed with bipolar 1.
 It can be scary, like it was for a MyDepressionTeam member who shared, “I’m ready to open up to people, but the fear of opening up to someone I could have a relationship with terrifies me.”

-Telling someone that you’ve been diagnosed with a mental illness like bipolar 1 requires vulnerability and trust.
+Telling someone that you’ve been diagnosed with a mental health condition like bipolar 1 requires vulnerability and trust.
 At the same time, you don’t want to wait too long.
 Consider ahead of time when you might be ready to share this information or what you want to experience with another person before you tell them.
 Remember that it doesn’t have to be on your first date.

 3. Consider Your Current Treatment’s Effectiveness